-Mobile app advertising platform AppLovin (NASDAQ: APP) reported Q1 FY2023 results that beat analyst expectations, with revenue up 14.4% year on year to $715.4 million.
-On top of that, guidance for next quarter's revenue was surprisingly good, being $720 million at the midpoint, 3.15% above what analysts were expecting.
-AppLovin made a GAAP loss of $4.52 million, improving on its loss of $115.3 million, in the same quarter last year.
+Mobile app advertising platform AppLovin (NASDAQ: APP) reported Q2 FY2023 results exceeding Wall Street analysts' expectations, with revenue down 3.36% year on year to $750.2 million.
+On top of that, next quarter's revenue guidance ($790 million at the midpoint) was surprisingly good and 6.51% above what analysts were expecting.
+AppLovin made a GAAP profit of $80.4 million, improving from its loss of $21.8 million in the same quarter last year.

 Co-founded by Adam Foroughi who was frustrated with not being able to find a good solution to market his own dating app, AppLovin (NASDAQ:APP) is a provider of marketing and monetization tools for mobile app developers and also operates a portfolio of mobile games.